rabracho/me/README.md

 # Mission

-The goal of this page is to generate an opportunity in a change-focused role with a team that is motivated and hungry for optimization.
+To generate an opportunity in a change-focused role with a team that is motivated and hungry for optimization.

 [Standard Resume](Résumé/Standard.pdf)